Hazard: I want to work with Mourinho again

-Mourinho oversaw a torrid start to the subsequent campaign, losing nine of his first 16 league games, and was dismissed in December amid rumours of bust-ups with senior players, including Hazard.
+Mourinho oversaw a torrid start to the following campaign – losing nine of his first 16 league games – and was dismissed in December amid rumours of bust-ups with senior players, including Hazard.

-Hazard is set to come up against his former boss when United travels to Stamford Bridge next weekend in the Premier League, and despite admitting that it was the right decision for Mourinho to leave Chelsea three years ago, Hazard maintains there is no other manager he would rather play for again.
+Hazard is set to come up against his former boss when United travel to Stamford Bridge next Saturday, and despite admitting that it was the right decision for Mourinho to leave Chelsea three years ago, Hazard maintains there is no other manager he would rather play for again.

 "The last season under Mourinho was not pleasant anymore," he told Belgian newspaper HLN.